-CGCB adapted CJ's methods, building on SW's (1994, 1995) designs, to study cognition via search in a series of 18 2×2, 2×3, or 2×4 matrix games with unique pure-strategy equilibria, some of which can be identified by iterated dominance and some without pure-strategy dominance.
+CGCB adapted CJ's methods, building on SW's [1994, 1995] designs, to study cognition via search in a series of $18 \ 2 \times 2$, 2×3 , or 2×4 matrix games with unique pure-strategy equilibria, some of which can be identified by iterated dominance and some without pure-strategy dominance.
 The games were designed to turn off social preferences, and CGCB's results show little evidence of them.
-I therefore assume that subjects maximized their own expected pecuniary payoffs.
+I therefore assume that CGCB's subjects maximized their own expected pecuniary payoffs.

-Within a publicly announced structure, CGCB presented each game to subjects as a matrix with players' payoffs spatially separated to ease cognition and clarify inferences from search.
+Within a publicly announced structure, CGCB presented each game to subjects via MouseLab, as a matrix with players' payoffs spatially separated to ease cognition and clarify inferences from search.
 The payoffs were hidden but subjects were allowed to look them up as often as desired.
-Instead of the rollover option CJ used, CGCB used a MouseLab "click" option, in which subjects could open a box by moving the cursor into it and left-clicking the mouse.
-In the 2×2 game in Figure 2 the subject, framed as the row player, has opened the box with his own payoff, 42, when he chooses decision # and his partner chooses @.
-If free access induces public knowledge of the payoffs and it is public knowledge that subjects maximize them, then the structure is public knowledge and the results can be used to test theories of behavior in complete-information versions of the games.
+In the 2×2 game in Figure 2 the subject, framed as the row player, has opened the box with his own payoff, 42, when he chooses decision # and his partner chooses $@.^{15}$ If free access induces public knowledge of the payoffs and it is public knowledge that subjects maximize their expectations, then the structure is public knowledge and the results can be used to test theories of behavior in complete-information versions of the games.

 Although there are close connections between epistemic analyses of equilibrium decisions in extensive- and normal-form games, their cognitive foundations are very different.
-The different presentation of payoff information in CGCB's matrix games allow them to explore aspects of strategic thinking that do not come into play in CJ's bargaining games.
-Moreover, although CGCB's games have small strategy spaces, their sequence of 18 games creates a large space of possible decision histories, which allows their design to separate the implications of leading normal-form theories of decisions more strongly than in previous designs in which subjects play series of different matrix games with small strategy spaces as in SW (1994, 1995), or in which they repeatedly play the same normal-form game with large strategy spaces as in Nagel and HCW.
+The different presentation of payoff information in CGCB's matrix games allows them to explore aspects of strategic thinking that do not come into play in CJ's bargaining games.
+Moreover, although CGCB's games have small strategy spaces, their sequence of 18 games creates a large space of possible decision histories, which allows their design to separate the implications of leading normal-form theories of decisions more strongly than in previous designs in which subjects play series of different matrix games with small strategy spaces as in SW [1994, 1995], or in which they repeatedly play the same normal-form game with large strategy spaces as in Nagel and HCW.